Professorships & Chairs

 Jessie W. Thornton Endowed Chair in Plant and Soil Science

 The Thornton endowment started out as the Jessie and Dan Thornton Student and Research Development Fund, at $833,820 plus oil and gas royalties.
 Dan grew up in Lubbock and attended classes at Texas Tech, and married Jessie, who inherited land and oil and gas interests in east Texas.
-The endowment came from Jessie’s estate.
+The endowment came from Jessie's estate.
 Dan Thornton eventually served as governor of Colorado from 1951-1955.
 The fund accrued enough value by 1980 to endow two Chairs for $1 million each, one in Animal Science and the other in Plant and Soil Science, with both positions focused on cattle research and education.
-The Chair position in Plant and Soil Science was first occupied by Dr. Arthur G. “Jerry” Matches, then from 1997-2012 was occupied by Dr. Vivien Allen.
-Dr. Chuck West has occupied the position since 2012.
+The Chair position in Plant and Soil Science was first occupied by Dr. Arthur G. “Jerry” Matches.
 The research emphasis of this position is to examine methods of integrating forage production and livestock grazing into local cropping systems to increase the efficiency of water use in agriculture while maintaining or enhancing profitability.
 Livestock research using pastures is very expensive, and multiple years of studies need to be conducted in order to test the variable weather patterns of west Texas.
 The endowment has permitted funding of extensive research at the New Deal Research Farm for the last 30 years that could only have been accomplished by having a consistent, generous source of funds for supporting salaries, graduate student stipends, travel funds for students, and purchasing of research supplies.
 The endowment provides the base support for the project, and this base is repeatedly leveraged for attracting external funding through competitive grants.

 Roth & Letch Family Endowed Chair in Food Safety